Crash Bandicoot: Warped: Sales and awards

+In its first month of release, Crash Bandicoot: Warped was the third best-selling home console game in the United States (behind The Legend of Zelda: Ocarina of Time and WCW/nWo Revenge).
 By February 1999, 2.9 million copies of Warped had been shipped to retailers worldwide; the NPD Group reported sell-through of 862,506 copies in North America alone by the end of January.
 At the 1999 Milia festival in Cannes, it took home a "Gold" prize for revenues above €15 million in the European Union during the previous year.
 By 2002, Warped had sold over 5.7 million units worldwide, making it the thirteenth best-selling PlayStation video game of all time.
 The game's success resulted in its re-release for the Sony Greatest Hits lineup on August 23, 1999, and for the Platinum Range in 2000.
 Crash Bandicoot: Warped was a bestseller in Japan, and was the first non-Japanese PlayStation title to receive a "Platinum Prize" in Japan for selling over 1 million units.
-Game Informer placed the game 26th on their top 100 video games of all time in 2001 noting the game's difficulty not hard like the first game and not too easy like the second game and praising the platforming action as “fantastic”.
+Game Informer placed the game 26th on their top 100 video games of all time in 2001, noting the game's difficulty was not too hard like the first game and not too easy like the second game, and praised the platforming action as “fantastic”.
 In 2024, Christopher Cruz of Rolling Stone ranked Warped as the #4 best PlayStation game of all time; he described it as "the Platonic ideal of a Crash game", citing its improved controls, level design and graphics.